mah0x211/lua-pages/README.md

 **Returns**

-1. ok: true on success, or false on failure.
+1. result: rendered string on success, or nil on failure.
-2. result: rendered string.
+2. err: error message string.
-3. err: error message string. you should check this value even if the `ok` is true.
+3. relatedErrs: an error table that associated with insertion command and layout processing.

 **Example**